cfrg/draft-irtf-cfrg-blind-signatures/draft-irtf-cfrg-rsa-blind-signatures.md

 --- abstract

 This document specifies an RSA-based blind signature protocol.
 RSA blind signatures were first introduced by Chaum for untraceable payments {{Chaum83}}.
-It extends RSA-PSS encoding specified in {{!RFC8017}} to enable blind signature support.
+A signature that is output from this protocol can be verified as an RSA-PSS signature {{!RFC8017}}.

+This document is a product of the Crypto Forum Research Group (CFRG) in the IRTF.

 --- middle